 For nerds like me, being offered a contract by Wondrium (formerly The Great Courses Plus) was like being called up to the Big Leagues!
 I relied heavily on The Great Courses as I homeschooled my ten kids through high school, and now feel honored to be creating content for this fabulous company.
-Wondrium has set the price for this course at $119.95, but during its launch, you can watch the entire course--all nine lessons-- for free!
+Wondrium has set the price for this course at $119.95, but you can watch the entire course--all nine lessons-- for free by signing up for a 14-day trial membership.

 Let me give you some background: